alejandrohagan/contoso/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+Example of how to create a duckdb database with Conotoso tables loaded

 ``` r
 library(contoso)